Geofencing & Location Intelligence: How Restaurants Can Benefit

 FYI – Dunkin Donuts is leveraging Bluedot’s technology to offer a ‘frictionless drive-thru’.
 Its customers no longer have to place an order, drive up to the drive-thru, and wait in a long line of cars.
 Bluedot’s geofencing technology has helped them reduce the lines, identifying the accurate time their customers will drive up to the speaker box, and to the window to get their orders – and it’s contactless pickup!

-Here’s another awesome instance.
-CitrusBits revamped the Burger King app.
-We integrated geofencing in their app allowing the customers within 600 feet of a McDonald’s location to order a Whopper for one cent via the newly-redesigned Burger King app.
+BK is well known for stealing McDonald’s customers using geofencing.
+Remember the #whopperdetour campaign?
+Burger King used its app to alert customers within 600 feet of a McDonald’s location to order a Whopper for one cent via the app.
+The campaign was a huge success.

-Burger King loved it so much, they decided to migrate the users of other apps of their franchises to the one CitrusBits created.
+FYI- CitrusBits created the Burger King app.
+They loved it so much, they decided to migrate the users of other apps of their franchises to the one CitrusBits created.
+Check out the full case study here.

 If you’re still wondering ‘why I need to add geofencing capabilities to my restaurant app?’, here are some pros to restaurants leveraging geofencing technology.